14A-D-Ready-team/backend/README.md

 npm run start:prod
 ```

 Please make sure to configure the environment variables before running the server.
-Available environment variables can be found here: [src/.env.template](src/.env.template)
+Available environment variables can be found here: [.env.template](.env.template)

 For any questions or issues, please contact the project maintainers.